ancasicolica/ZigBeeSiteSurvey/README.md

 #ZigBee Site Survey tool

 A node.js tool for ZigBee range measurements using a RapidConnect USB stick from MMB Networks.
-This tool ist just a proof-of-concept an won't be maintained for a long time.
+This tool is just a proof-of-concept an won't be maintained for a long time.
 If you want to build your own survey tool, just fork the project and create your logic.